-Ben works on projects to improve genomics research relevance to Māori.
-One initiative has enhanced kaitiaki practices for a Māori landowner group in their management of native species - a great example of commerce, science and kaitiakitanga in the hands of flax roots Māori.
+We work on projects to improve genomics research relevance and benefits to Māori.
+For example, one initiative has enhanced kaitiaki practices for a Māori landowner group in their management of native species - a great example of commerce, science and kaitiakitanga in the hands of flax roots Māori.

 Te nohonga kaitiaki - This project will develop guidelines for genomic research with Taonga species that explicitly incorporate Vision Mātauranga into benefit sharing and commercialisation pathways.